 Exams:

-You will need to pass either the National Counselor Examination (NCE) or the National Clinical Mental Health Counselor Examination (NCMHCE) through the National Board for Certified Counselors.
+You will need to take and pass the National Counselor Examination (NCE) or the National Clinical Mental Health Counselor Examination (NCMHCE) through the National Board for Certified Counselors (NBCC).
+Exam scores must be sent directly to the Board office from NBCC.
+Applicants may self-register for the exam directly with NBCC.

 Apply for Licensure: